Loui Eriksson: Boston Bruins (2013–2016)

-Vancouver Canucks
+Vancouver Canucks (2016–2021)

 On 1 July 2016, Eriksson signed a six-year, $36 million deal with the Vancouver Canucks.
 Eriksson previously had success with Henrik and Daniel Sedin in international tournaments.
 He made his Canucks debut on 15 October 2016, against the Calgary Flames where he scored an own goal.
 With the Vancouver net empty due to a delayed penalty by the Flames and facing pressure from attacking players, Eriksson attempted to dump the puck into his own zone, however, a miscalculation in the heat of the moment lead to the puck entering the Canuck's net.
-Nevertheless, Vancouver would win 2–1 in the shootout, with Eriksson earning an assist on the game-tying goal.
+Nevertheless, Vancouver would win 2–1 in the shootout, with Eriksson earning an assist on the game-tying goal by Daniel Sedin.
 On 5 March 2017 Eriksson suffered a season-ending knee injury after a collision with Anaheim Ducks forward Chris Wagner.
 Eriksson ended a disappointing first season with the Canucks with 11 goals and 13 assists in 65 games.

 Eriksson would have another dismal and injury plagued season with the Canucks in 2017-18 finishing with 23 points in 50 games.

 During the 2018-19 NHL season, Eriksson was able to stay healthy, but only scored 29 points in 81 games.

 On 10 February 2021, Eriksson was placed on waivers.

-Arizona Coyotes
+Arizona Coyotes (2021–2022)

 On 23 July 2021, Eriksson was traded, along with Jay Beagle, Antoine Roussel, a 2021 first-round pick, a 2022 second-round pick and a 2023 seventh-round pick, to the Arizona Coyotes in exchange for Oliver Ekman-Larsson and Conor Garland.

-On December 6, 2021, Eriksson played his 1000th NHL game.
+On 6 December 2021, Eriksson played his 1000th NHL game in a 4-1 loss over his former team, the Dallas Stars.

-Return to Frölunda
+Return to Frölunda and retirement

-After going unsigned through the NHL offseason, Eriksson re-signed with Frölunda on November 10, 2022, marking his return to the SHL after 17 years in North America.
+Eriksson and the Pittsburgh Penguins attempted to reach a deal in late August 2023, however it eventually fell through.
+After going unsigned through by any other NHL team, Eriksson re-signed with Frölunda on 10 November 2022, marking his return to the SHL after 17 years in North America.

+On February 10, 2025, Eriksson announced his retirement from professional hockey after 22 years, via a statement on Instagram.